OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/permissions/index.md

 There are 3 main components that run with different permissions in the Kubernetes agent:
 - **Agent Pod** - This is the main component and is responsible for receiving work from Octopus Server and scheduling it in the cluster.
 - **Script Pods** - These are run to execute work on the cluster.
 When Octopus issues work to the agent, the Tentacle will schedule a pod to run the script to execute the required work.
 These are short-lived, single-use pods which are removed by Tentacle when they are complete.
-- **NFS Server Pod** - This optional component is used if no Storage Class is specified during installation.
+- **NFS Server Pod** - This optional component is used if no StorageClass is specified during installation.

 # Agent Pod Permissions